Swim lessons

 Key Concepts

-Key swim concepts every family should understand
+Key swim concepts families should understand

 What is a Safety Float?

-What is turning and returning?
+What does turning and returning mean?

-Why is breathing and acclimation taught so early?
+Why are breathing and acclimation so important?

 Why does Cannonball focus on one-on-one lessons first?